faisaldarbar/faisaldarbar.github.io/content/posts/do-not-return-me-to-my-family.md

 > **“I see him walking in Paradise with his (formerly) lame leg.”**

 His dua is not an aayat.
-This isn’t Qur’an.
+It isn’t Qur’an.
-Not a hadith with isnad.
-It isn’t an authentic Hadith.
+His dua is not a hadith with isnad.
+It isn’t an authentic hadith.
 But it’s unforgettable — because it’s our Fitrah and Islam, *embodied*.

 It’s a **qissah** — a story.